braucalderon/Database/README.md

 # Database

-•	The program is made based upon company policy
-•	Based on the company policy, the program will do the following:
+•	The program is made based upon company policy.
+Based on the company policy, the program will do the following:

     	Keep records on guest and resident overnight usage based on the overnight policy 	Keep track of total nights on each guest and resident with separate count on free nights and nights that are being charged.